hashim2/GPO-Management-Lab/README.md

 Best Practices: This approach reflects real-world administrative standards where security policies are tested on specific pilot users before being rolled out to the entire organization.
 ##### GPO Validation
 <img width="1026" height="771" alt="04- Applied GPO proof" src="https://github.com/user-attachments/assets/9224e3b8-89fa-41b9-baee-8edcd9030039" />
+Description:
+To confirm that the domain policies were successfully deployed to the end-user workstation, I executed the gpresult /r command on the Client VM.

+Successful Propagation: The output confirms that the Desktop Wallpaper, Drive Mapping, and Restrict Control Panel GPOs have been successfully applied under the 'Applied Group Policy Objects' section.

+Trust Relationship: This verification proves that the Client machine is properly communicating with the Domain Controller and that the Inheritance settings are correctly filtering down to the user account.

+Environment Integrity: This step is a critical administrative task used to ensure that security baselines are being met across the network.